orthanc-mirrors/orthanc-book/Sphinx/source/faq/improving-interface.rst

 * Last but not least, as written above, please consider buying the `professional development services by Osimis
   <https://www.osimis.io/en/services.html>`__.
 Osimis can help medical
-  and hospital audience with the deployment of an **integrated clinical environment** around Orthanc.
+  and hospital audience with the deployment of a **certified, integrated clinical environment** around Orthanc.
 In turn, the money you pay will contribute to make the Orthanc project sustainable in the long term.